 Across all of our Comprehensive Treatment Centers, we respect the courage required to seek treatment.

-As a result, have designed our admissions processes to be as simple, quick, and smooth as possible.
+As a result, we have designed our admissions processes to be as simple, quick, and smooth as possible.
 Each of our treatment centers may have slightly different processes for admission, but what is common to all of them is a commitment to helping individuals get the treatment they need as quickly as possible.

 - A valid form of photo identification that verifies the patient’s place of residence